TheTechRobo/strongly-typed/README.md

 - Using nested parameterized types (e.g. `Union[dict[str, list[int]]]`) will always raise an exception on 1.0, and might raise an exception on 2.0.
 This will hopefully be fixed before 2.0 is released.

 - Using "interchangeable" types (e.g. using an int when a float is required, or vice versa) will raise an exception. **This is by design.** The whole idea is to prevent python's weak typing from screwing things up.
-Type coercion isn't the only way it can do that, but it's one of them - and not always caught by linters.
+Type coercion isn't the only way it can do that, but it's one of them - and not always caught by linters. `None` is also not allowed.
+To get around this, try using a `typing.Union` (or, for `None`, a `typing.Optional`).

+## Release notes
+GitHub releases will be created for future releases, but I'll provide some changelog here for people reading on PyPI.

+### 1.0
+Initial release

+### 1.0.1
+Set up PyPI, clarify stuff in README

+*some post releases were made to address issues and typos with documentation*

+### 2.0 (unreleased currently)
+- Add support for the typing module.
+- Fix keyword arguments.
+- Require decorator options to be passed as keyword arguments.
+- Use more sane defaults. (please reread docs)
+- Remove `strongly_typed_function` alias for the decorator.

 ## Contributing
 The code is probably terrible.
 Please help me fix it!
 If you have any suggestions, please let me know.
 Pull requests are obviously welcome.